by Aaron Gibson

 “Hey,” I yelled to the boy and got his attention, “you did awesome!
 Now see if you can climb down.”
 It was as simple as that.
 It was all part of the game to him, you climb up then you climb down.
 No problem.
 I assisted Rich in feeding the rope through his belay device as the boy down-climbed, giving the illusion of safety.
 The boy’s father wasn’t buying it.
 He’d never seen a climbing wall operation before but it all looked fishy to him.
 My father happened to be there and he stepped in to meet the other father just as the boy’s feet hit touched dirt.

 By the second of the three weeks things were really rolling.
 We had busy days and slow days but checking out the competition around us we knew we were doing better than them.
 Across the street was the Laser Zone, a dirty red inflatable maze where, inside you could play laser tag while running full-bore into vinyl air-filled walls.
 The owners were Canadian and were traveling across the US, anxious to get to “the big fair in Texas.”
 One of the Canadians closely resembled JB Tribout (see, 90s sport climber guy on wikipedia) and climbed like him too – he had no trouble dispensing of our roof climb.
 They were good guys and we let them climb for free whenever they wanted, in return, we played a lot of laser tag.

 One day we arrived to find the Hole-y-Rollers shut down.
 Apparently one of the employees, a troubled eighteen year-old, had apparently been accused of fondling a kid while assisting them with their seatbelts.
 He was arrested that morning and taken to jail.
-It was then we started referring to them as the Holy Gropers in honor of the young man.
+It was then we started referring to them as the Holy Gropers.
 The local news channels descended on the place like wildfire.
 It was great press for us because The Monolith was in the background of all the shots.
 After that, the climbing business soared.